Gilead (novel): Influences

 According to Robinson, the fictional town of Gilead ("Gilead" means 'hill of testimony' in the Bible – Genesis 31:21) is based on the real town of Tabor, Iowa, located in the southwest corner of the state and well known for its importance in the abolition movement.
-Likewise, the character of the narrator's grandfather is loosely based on the real-life story of John Todd, a congregationalist minister from Tabor who was a conductor on the Underground Railroad, and who stored weapons, supplies and ammunition used by abolitionist John Brown in his "invasion" of Missouri in 1857 to free a group of slaves, and later—without Todd's knowledge or involvement—in his 1859 raid on the U.S. military arsenal at Harpers Ferry, West Virginia.
-Robinson talks about Ames's grandfather's involvement in the civil war.
+Likewise, the character of the narrator's grandfather is loosely based on the real-life story of John Todd, a congregationalist minister from Tabor who was a conductor on the Underground Railroad, and who stored weapons, supplies and ammunition used by abolitionist John Brown in his "invasion" of Missouri in 1857 to free a group of enslaved people, and later—without Todd's knowledge or involvement—in his 1859 raid on the U.S. military arsenal at Harpers Ferry, West Virginia.
+Robinson talks about Ames's grandfather's involvement in the Civil War.
 She mentions an illness known as 'camp fever'.
 The term was generally used to describe Typho-malarial fever.
-Symptoms included: pronounced chills followed by fever, abdominal tenderness, nausea, general debility, diarrhea, retention of urine, and furring of the tongue.
-Also, as John Ames was describing his sermons in his letter, he tells his son that there was one he had burned before he was supposed to preach it.
+Symptoms included pronounced chills followed by fever, abdominal tenderness, nausea, general debility, diarrhea, urine retention, and tongue furring.
+Also, as John Ames describes his sermons in his letter, he tells his son that there is one he has burned before he is supposed to preach it.
 This sermon was written around the time of the Spanish Influenza.

-Regarding Robinson's theological influences in Gilead, she herself has explained the importance of primary Calvinist texts, particularly Calvin's Institutes of the Christian Religion.
-In regard to Calvin's Institutes, Robinson states in her Yves Simone lecture entitled "The Freedom of a Christian," that "one of the reasons these texts are important to me is because they have everything to do with my own theology certainly, with my aesthetic perhaps, and in so far as I can say I have an intention in writing, they have everything to do with my intention".
+Regarding Robinson's theological influences in Gilead, she has explained the importance of primary Calvinist texts, particularly Calvin's Institutes of the Christian Religion.
+Regarding Calvin's Institutes, Robinson states in her Yves Simone lecture entitled "The Freedom of a Christian" that "one of the reasons these texts are important to me is because they have everything to do with my own theology certainly, with my aesthetic perhaps, and in so far as I can say I have an intention in writing, they have everything to do with my intention".

+Reception

+Critical reception

+Kirkus Reviews said that "Robinson has composed, with its cascading perfections of symbols, a novel as big as a nation, as quiet as thought, and moving as prayer.
+Matchless and towering."
+Publishers Weekly said that "Robinson's prose is beautiful, shimmering and precise; the revelations are subtle but never muted when they come, and the careful telling carries the breath of suspense."

+James Wood, writing for The New York Times, called the novel "a beautiful work" that was "demanding, grave and lucid" and said that "As the novel progresses, its language becomes sparer, lovelier".
+Sam Jordison, in The Guardian, said that "there’s a sense of bright, piercing joy, found in sharp and beautiful passages."